 Changes to our Public Service During COVID-19

 In order to honor our Lord’s command that we respect those civil authorities placed over us, and in order to love our neighbor by minimizing the risk of viral transmission, our service will be a bit different than usual, as follows:

 * The front door will be used as an entrance only.
 The exit will be the west-facing door to the parking lot from the main hall.

 * There will be hand sanitizing stations at the entrance and exit.
 We ask everyone to sanitize upon entrance and exit, and after using the restrooms.

-* The management of Frank Wills Hall has requested that only one person be in each restroom at any one time (obviously, parents assisting young children are an exception to that).
+* The management of Frank Wills Hall has requested that only two people be in each restroom at any one time (obviously, parents assisting young children are an exception to that).